nikhilsingnurkar/jenkins_HA/README.md

 ### Good  HA solution for jenkins OSS but if job is running on active node and the node goes down job is lost.

+# Jenkins Backup and Restore

+Follow the steps in **Jenkins-backup-restore.docx** to backup and restore jenkins